The Bromley Trust

 Email: enquiries@thebromleytrust.org.uk

-Grants Manager: Available to answer questions during application process
+Grants Manager: James Middleton (available to answer questions during application process)

 Overview

 The Bromley Trust was founded in 1989 by businessman Toby Bromley "to help offset 'man's inhumanity to man'".
 Following Toby Bromley's death in 2003, the Trust continues to fund UK charities working on human rights and prison reform.
-With approximately £1 million in annual grant giving and around 65 live grants at any time, the Trust focuses on supporting small to medium-sized specialist charities with incomes between £100,000 and £1.2 million.
-The Trust reopened its funding programmes in July 2024 following a comprehensive strategy review, with a renewed focus on systemic change, collaboration, and unrestricted funding to maximize organizational flexibility.
+With approximately £1 million in annual grant giving, the Trust focuses on supporting small to medium-sized specialist charities with incomes between £100,000 and £1.2 million.
+The Trust reopened its funding programmes in July 2024 following a comprehensive strategy review, with a renewed focus on systemic change, collaboration, and unrestricted funding to maximise organisational flexibility.
 The Trust works toward “a society which respects the dignity and rights of marginalised people” and "a humane and effective prison system that supports people's rehabilitation."

 Funding Priorities